 This livestream reading will be accessible from the Inprint website.
 Details on how to access the reading will be provided to season subscribers and to those who purchase general admission tickets in the Eventbrite email receipt.
 General admission tickets purchased in the United States include a hardcover copy of Klara and the Sun shipped via snail mail a week after the reading.

-Kazuo Ishiguro will give a short reading from his new novel Klara and the Sun, followed by a conversation with fiction writer Jim Shepard.
-This live stream event is presented as part of the 40th anniversary 2020/2021 Inprint Margarett Root Brown Reading Series.
+Nobel Laureate Kazuo Ishiguro will give a short reading from his new novel Klara and the Sun, followed by a conversation with fiction writer Jim Shepard.
+This livestream event, part of the 40th anniversary 2020/2021 Inprint Margarett Root Brown Reading Series, is presented in partnership with Arts & Letters Live.
 For more information, click here.